Sheldon Mayer

 Sheldon Mayer (/ˈmeɪ.ər/; April 1, 1917 – December 21, 1991) was an American comics artist, writer, and editor.
 One of the earliest employees of Major Malcolm Wheeler-Nicholson's National Allied Publications, Mayer produced almost all of his comics work for the company that would become known as DC Comics.

-He is among those credited with rescuing the unsold Superman comic strip from the rejection pile.
+He is among those credited with rescuing the unsold Superman comics strip from the rejection pile.

 Mayer was inducted into the comic book industry's Jack Kirby Hall of Fame in 1992 and the Will Eisner Comic Book Hall of Fame in 2000.
-Mayer is not to be confused with fellow Golden Age comics professional Sheldon Moldoff.

 Early life and career

-Mayer was born in Harlem, New York, to a Jewish family.
+Mayer was born in Harlem, New York City, to a Jewish family.
 Sheldon Mayer's career in the days before comic books was a diverse one.
 He worked as writer and artist on "scores of titles" for a juvenile audience circa 1932–33, before joining the Fleischer animation studios as an "opaquer" in 1934, at the age of seventeen.

 He began working for National Allied Publications (Major Malcolm Wheeler-Nicholson's initial company, later known as DC Comics) shortly after it was founded, in 1935, writing and drawing stories and "thus becoming one of the very first contributors [of original material] to comic books."